G objects as Primordial Black Hole-Neutron Star Remnants: Population Modeling and Multi-Wavelength Observables: PBH capture by Neutron Stars

 Analytic models commonly used to describe the Galactic pulsar population—such as exponential disk and Einasto-like profiles—provide an adequate description of the large-scale ($\gtrsim\,$kpc) structure of the Milky Way \citep{Yusifov:2004, FaucherGiguere:2006}.
 However, these models are empirically calibrated on kiloparsec scales and are not designed to capture the extreme stellar overdensity observed in the central parsec of the Galaxy.
 As we demonstrate below, straightforward extrapolations of such models severely under-predict the neutron-star population in the Galactic Center.

-To make this limitation explicit, we adopt a minimal two-component Galactic model consisting of a stellar disk and a bulge, assuming that neutron stars trace the pulsar-calibrated stellar components.
+To make this limitation explicit, we begin by adopting a minimal two-component Galactic model consisting of a stellar disk and a bulge, assuming that neutron stars trace the pulsar-calibrated stellar components.
 This disk+bulge framework provides a useful baseline for assessing the neutron-star content of the inner Galaxy.

 The stellar disk is modeled in Galacto-centric cylindrical coordinates $(R,z)$ as a radially Gaussian distribution with an exponential vertical profile \citep{Eckner_2018, Vanhollebeke_2009, Ploeg_2017},